guildai/guildai/guild/tests/guildfiles.md

-# Model files
+# Guild files

-Model files are files that contain model definitions.
-By convention model files are named `MODEL` or `MODELS`.
+Guild files are files that contain model definitions.
+By convention guild files are named `guild.yml`.

-Support for model files is provided by the `guildfile` module:
+Support for guild files is provided by the `guildfile` module:

     >>> from guild import guildfile

-## Loading a model file from a directory
+## Loading a guild file from a directory

-Use `from_dir` to load a model file from a directory:
+Use `from_dir` to load a guild file from a directory:

     >>> mf = guildfile.from_dir(sample("projects/mnist"))
     >>> mf.src
-    '.../samples/projects/mnist/MODELS'
+    '.../samples/projects/mnist/guild.yml'

 ## Loading a guildfile from a file

 Use `from_file` to load a guildfile from a file directly:

-    >>> mf = guildfile.from_file(sample("projects/mnist/MODELS"))
+    >>> mf = guildfile.from_file(sample("projects/mnist/guild.yml"))
     >>> [model.name for model in mf]
     ['intro', 'expert', 'common']